wherestoto/web_project_4/README.md

 * Javascript code integrated to make HTML & CSS page interactive
 * HTML templates
 * Transition properties for popups
+* Custom Form Validation
+* Integrating Event Handling, DOM Elements, and JavaScript Form Validation

 ## Updates

+[8-25-2021] With this update, users can...

+* save forms only if valid input requirements have been met,
+* make quick corrections in forms which return error messages immediately for the user,
+* exit popups with escape key presses or clicking outside the popup box,
+* reset forms to initial state after exiting popup without saving.

 [8-13-2021] This update allows users the ability to...